mautic/developer-documentation-new/docs/rest_api/forms.rst

    * - ``start``
      - Starting row for the returned entities - defaults to 0
    * - ``limit``
-     - Maximum number of entities to return - defaults to the system configuration for pagination, which is 30 by default
+     - Maximum number of entities to return - defaults to 30
    * - ``orderBy``
      - Column to sort by.
 Any column in the response is valid.